BioSystemsUM/DeepMol/docs/deepmol_docs/installation.md

 ### Disclaimer

 If you’d like to use the GPU, make sure to install the versions of TensorFlow and DGL that match the CUDA drivers for your hardware.

+Do not install JAX, it will result dependency conflicts.

+Loading tensorflow models will be problematic for MacOS users due to a known tensorflow issue [46](https://github.com/keras-team/tf-keras/issues/46).